xwxb/my-weekly-stars-langcat/README.md

 *   [hmgle/delaytask](https://github.com/hmgle/delaytask) - A library which provides a way to run the delay task.

-*   [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database designed to scale seamlessly.
-It’s the ideal solution for powering Generative AI applications.
-Proudly developed and maintained by Zilliz.
+*   [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database designed to scale.

 *   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.